editorbank/homegitserver/readme.md

 ```
 docker exec -it homegitserver-container /bin/bash
 ```

+## 2. Testing of Git server
+Open other terminal window.

 Reset host for first connect in file known_hosts, use:
 ```
 ssh-keygen -R [localhost]:8822